KaedeTai/Februus/README.md

 * Follow all the recent or future standards
 * Design your software with a fully-functional-mockup

-Let's see how easy a "febric" can be:
+Let's see how easy a *febric* can be:

     class api extends Febric {
         public function getItem() {